This page provides information for patients on how to prepare for and what to expect when attending an appointment at Moorfields during the pandemic.

 We have introduced a number of measures help keep our patients and colleagues as safe as possible when visiting the hospital, including:

-- We carry out temperature and symptom checks before you enter the hospital.
+- We carry out symptom checks before you enter the hospital.

 - You and your visitor will be given face masks to wear when you enter the hospital.
 Please wear this throghout your visit.